Causality versus Free Will

 Dented ball on a street beside a car.
 Image by <a href="https://pixabay.com/users/ustalij_pony-6098299/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5712237">Александр</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5712237">Pixabay</a>

 The complexity of human existence has so many moving parts culture invented Free Will or various spirits to rationalize actions within or beyond our control.
-Imagine attempting to explain anti-lock brakes to someone in the 18th century.
+Imagine attempting to explain how modern anti-lock brakes work to someone in the 18th century.
 Society also uses Free Will to lay blame on for a crime or to give credit for an achievement ignoring the thousands, perhaps millions of people who provided information and helped to form that individual.

 In the first half of Determined: A Science of Life without Free Will Professor Sapolsky carefully and thoroughly demonstrates how neurobiology can now explain how diet and especially alcohol consumption affects prenatal development of the brain.
 How blows to the head by explosions or tackle football can cause lasting brain injury that affects personality and judgment.
 How particular cultures shape decision making.
 After carefully explaining neurobiology, chaos theory, emergent complexity, random events and quantum mechanics he concludes there is no Free Will.
 “What the science in this book ultimately teaches is that there is no meaning.
 There’s no answer to ‘Why?’ beyond ‘ This happened because of what came just before, which happened because of what came just before that.’ … We are not captains of our ships; our ships never had captains.” (p.
 386)